 Airline & Airport Staffing Shortages and Optimistic Schedules

 Many airlines around the world are struggling with employees on all fronts.
-This includes not only the flight attendants and pilots who get you from point A to point B, but the ramp workers, aircraft cleaners, gate agents, and others who are responsible for making sure you can depart from point A.
+This includes not only the flight attendants and pilots who get you from point A to point B but also the ramp workers, aircraft cleaners, gate agents, and others responsible for ensuring you can depart from point A.

-One simple reason for this is that many employees are forced to call in sick because they have caught Covid-19 or have been in contact with someone else who has, and in both cases must isolate.
-A huge number of sick calls can make operating every flight as planned difficult.
+One simple reason is that many employees are forced to call in sick because they have caught Covid-19 or have been in contact with someone else who has, and in both cases, must isolate.
+Many sick calls can make operating every flight as planned difficult.

-These employees may have been laid off or offered generous packages to voluntarily resign or retire.
-Many others simply decided they no longer wanted to work in such an unstable industry.
+These employees may have been laid off or offered generous packages to resign or retire voluntarily.
+Many others decided they no longer wanted to work in such an unstable industry.

 Now that the industry has come roaring back to life faster than most people predicted, airlines are stuck without staff ranging from tug drivers to pilots.

 Airline employees can’t be hired and put on the job as quickly as staff can in other industries due to the training and background checks that are required for their jobs.

 On top of all this, airlines are very excited to be able to pack their planes full again.
 Therefore, they have packed their schedules full, despite probably knowing that a good portion of them simply won’t be able to operate.